istio/istio.io/content/en/docs/examples/bookinfo/index.md

 ---

 This example deploys a sample application composed of four separate microservices used to demonstrate various Istio features.

+{{< tip >}}
+If you installed Istio using the [Getting Started](/docs/setup/getting-started/) instructions, you already have Bookinfo installed and you can skip these steps.
+{{< /tip >}}

 The application displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.